 - Failure to offer suitable alternative employment: Employers are under an obligation to determine whether there is any suitable alternative employment within the company available to employees being considered for redundancy.
 Full details should be provided by the employer to the employee of any alternative positions they offer and the employee should be allowed a trial period where the position differs significantly from the old job.
 Should the employee unreasonably refuse an offer of suitable alternative employment, they will lose their statutory redundancy pay and their chances of winning an unfair dismissal case or receiving full compensation if they do win will be significantly reduced.

-As a specialist employment law firm, you can rely upon us to provide you with quality advice from a leading employment law solicitor within the profession.
+As specialist redundancy solicitors, you can rely upon us to provide you with quality advice from leading redundancy solicitors within the profession.

-Please note that we offer a free initial consultation.
+Please note that our specialist redundancy solicitors offer a free initial consultation.